potable-anarchy/No-Survivors/README.md

 ## **Introduction**

 ### **Game Summary Pitch**
-_Urban Commando_ is a top-down action game where players take on the role of a hardened, resourceful ex-special forces operator turned drifter.
+_No Survivors_ is a top-down action game where players take on the role of a hardened, resourceful ex-special forces operator turned drifter.
 Set in a dystopian urban sprawl rife with corruption, crime, and greed, the player fights through chaotic levels, scavenging for survival while taking down black-market kingpins and dismantling their operations.

 ---

 ## **Game Overview**

 ### **Inspiration**
-_Urban Commando_ draws inspiration from the fast-paced action of *Hotline Miami* and the strategic chaos of *Diner Dash*.
+_No Survivors_ draws inspiration from the fast-paced action of *Hotline Miami* and the strategic chaos of *Diner Dash*.
 The game emphasizes resourcefulness, improvisation, and gritty urban environments, setting it apart with its dynamic economy and destructible environments.

 ---